 Not Its Usual Purpose

-In that same vein, deck boats are simply not made for the express purpose of fishing.
+In the same vein, deck boats are simply not made for the express purpose of fishing.
 While they might be luxurious, they might not necessarily “fit” with what someone thinks of as a traditional fishing experience.

 If you have friends who also have deck boats, they may not be seasoned fishermen—and vice versa.
 Moving from Canada to Florida, I’ve been personally surrounded by people who love to fish all of the time, but what if that wasn’t the case?